COLuciana/qstrader/README.md

 You can examine the commented ``sixty_forty.py`` file to see the current QSTrader backtesting API.

-If you have any questions about the installation or example usage then please feel free to email [support@quantstart.com](mailto:support@quantstart.com) or raise an issue [here](https://github.com/mhallsmoore/qstrader/issues).
+If you have any questions about the installation or example usage then please feel free to email [support@quantstart.com](mailto:support@quantstart.com) or raise an issue [here](https://github.com/COLuciana/qstrader-reloaded/issues).

 # Current Features

 * **Backtesting Engine** - QSTrader employs a schedule-based portfolio construction approach to systematic trading.
 Signal generation is decoupled from portfolio construction, risk management, execution and simulated brokerage accounting in a modular, object-oriented fashion.

-* **Performance Statistics** - QSTrader provides typical 'tearsheet' performance assessment of strategies.
+* **Performance Statistics** - QSTrader provides a typical 'tearsheet' performance assessment of strategies.
 It also supports statistics export via JSON to allow external software to consume metrics from backtests.

 * **Free Open-Source Software** - QSTrader has been released under a permissive open-source MIT License.
 This allows full usage in both research and commercial applications, without restriction, but with no warranty of any kind whatsoever (see **License** below).
 QSTrader is completely free and costs nothing to download or use.